alphagov/govuk-developer-docs/source/manual/alerts/mirror-sync.html.md

 section: Icinga alerts
 ---

+> Note that this page refers to the old mirror job in Puppet.
+The new mirror job runs in EKS and is documented in [GOV.UK content mirrors](/manual/fall-back-to-mirror.html).
+This page will be removed or updated once the monitoring mechanism for the new mirror job has been implemented.

 ## What this alert means

 The govuk_sync_mirror cronjob has not succeeded for 24h. govuk_sync_mirror is [a script that runs hourly](https://github.com/alphagov/govuk-puppet/blob/1364bfbb023cd475fac37b99ca812a2ff985ce77/modules/govuk_crawler/manifests/init.pp#L223-L230) to upload new or changed GOV.UK content to the static mirror in S3.
 Fastly automatically serves content from the S3 mirror when a request to the origin fails.